 These were ‘modular’.
 This meant that they were made up of modules.
 Most A levels were made up of 4 modules.
 It was possible to take these modules over several exam series in January and May/June.
 Then, when you were happy with your marks, you could cash the modules in for a final AS and A level grade.
 If you sat the modules for the AS component you could then just sit the modules for the A2 component to turn your AS into an A level.

 This depended on the subject but the process is now complete.
-In a small number of subjects (notably Maths and Law), there will still be old-style exams in 2018, but all other subjects have now adopted the new linear pattern.
+In a small number of subjects (notably Maths and Law), there were still old-style exams in 2018, but all others have now adopted the new linear pattern, as summarised below.
+Maths and Law will join the list in 2019.

 In each of the above cases the last opportunity to sit the old modular A level courses was in the summer preceding the first examination date of the new linear qualification.